jdost/jdost.github.com/about.md

 I first started programming in my freshman year in college (in 2005), so I started **really** late.
 I have been on a feverish sprint to catch up to all of my peers and seniors who got big head starts.
-I started with C, in an intro to programming course, where I quickly accelled and decided on a career in software.
+I started with C, in an intro to programming course, where I quickly excelled and decided on a career in software.
 I then was taught shell scripting (using `/bin/ksh`) and python.
 The following year I learned OOP with C++ and Java.
 During this time, I taught myself PHP and Javascript in an effort to teach myself web programming.
 After college, I worked as a hybrid web